-Sun Peaks Bike Park is a two-time first place winner in the MTBparks.com Riders' Choice Best Bike Parks Awards for the Western Canada Region.
+Sun Peaks Bike Park is a three-time first place winner in the MTBparks.com Riders' Choice Best Bike Parks Awards for the Western Canada Region.

 Mountain biking has deep roots at Sun Peaks.
 The trails are nothing short of lege ndary and the downhill race history continues to evolve, speaking volumes about the caliber of riding.
 The park offers exciting options for riders of all ages, ability levels and terrain preferences, not to mention a full spectrum of camps, clinics and guided tours to help you make the most of your time on the mountain.

 WHAT TO EXPECT RIDING SUN PEAKS BIKE PARK

 Sun Peaks Bike Park offers 2,000 vertical feet of lift-accessed downhill and freeride terrain, with 29 distinct trails that range from technical downhill to flowing machine-made to handbuilt singletrack.
 A family-friendly little village with lodging and amenities is at the base and Kamloops is the nearest town.
 Sun Peaks offers camps and lessons for freeride and downhill with the assistance of mountain bike pros Graham Agassiz and Matt Hunter, as well as gear rentals and repairs.